 There are other ways to get a reduced rate, besides opting for a shorter rate lock period.
-A bigger down payment will result in a reduced interest rate, because you'll have more equity at the start.
-You might choose to pay points to lower your rate over the term of the loan, meaning you pay more initially.
-For a lot of people, this makes financial sense..
+The bigger down payment you can make, the better the interest rate will be, since you will have more equity from the beginning.
+You might opt to pay points to bring down your interest rate over the life of the loan, meaning you pay more initially.
+To many people, this makes financial sense..

 Got a Question?